 It’s as good – and, dare we say it, perhaps a smidgen better – for newborns as the Ergobaby Adapt: The base of the carrier will go even narrower due to the position of the Velcro tabs, and overall it has a slightly narrower body panel than the Adapt, due to it’s 360-style hourglass shape.

 THE ERGOBABY OMNI 360 WILL FIT A TODDLER

 The Omni 360’s body panel gets wider (adjusting with the clever Velcro tabs on the inside of the waistband) and taller (using the top set of buttons).
 This means will last until baby is at least 2 years old, possibly up to 3 years.
 It’s safety tested all the way to 33lbs (15kg), but remember a comfy fit is determined by baby’s height, your shape and both of your carrying preferences, rather than just your baby or toddlers’ weight.

 OUTWARDS FACING (‘WORLD FACING’) OPTION

-Babies should only be carried in this position once they have full head and neck control and some upper body control, usually a minimum of 4 months.
+You can carry your baby outwards facing in the Ergobaby Omni 360.
+But babies should only be carried in this position once they have full head and neck control and some upper body control, usually a minimum of 4 months.
 Many parents enjoy having their baby facing outwards, but remember this outwards position isn’t essential: Babies are well able to look around in a parent-facing carrier, especially if one or both of their arms are above the top of the carrier allowing them greater freedom of movement and wider field of vision.

 CROSS THE SHOULDER STRAPS WHEN FRONT CARRYING